appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/commit-and-push.md

 2. Click the **+** icon at the bottom left corner to commit the changes.
 The plus sign also reflects the number of entities you have modified.

 <dd>
   Entities refer to changes in the app, such as creating queries, JSObjects, and page edits.

-**Renaming files:**  if you rename an entity (query, widgets etc), it's the same as deleting the old entity and creating a new one in the Git file system.
-For example, when you rename a query, you may see `2 queries modified` while trying to commit; the 2 changes are the old query being deleted and the new one being created.
+For example, when you rename a file, it's like deleting the old one and creating a new one in the Git file system.
+For example, if you rename a query, you might see 2 queries modified during commit, indicating both the deletion of the old query and the creation of the new one.
 </dd>